zyzshishui/miles/docs/en/get_started/usage.md

 # Usage Guide

-## Introduction to slime Parameters
+## Introduction to miles Parameters

-When using slime, parameters are primarily passed for the following purposes:
+When using miles, parameters are primarily passed for the following purposes:

 1. To allocate a portion of the GPUs in the cluster for training and another portion for inference.
 2. To load Megatron for the training portion.